I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #7: The Designer Dog Crate That Doubles as a Side Table (Birch Plywood + Acrylic Build)

-You know that moment when your golden tracks mud across the living room and makes a beeline for her crate — that sad plastic kennel shoved in the corner that ruins your whole aesthetic?
-Yeah.
+You know that moment when your golden tracks mud all over your living room and make a beeline for her crate?
+That sad looking, plastic kennel shoved in the corner that ruins your whole aesthetic?
 Mine used to live behind the couch because I couldn’t stand looking at it.

 This build changed everything.